All of my grandparents were farmers, and the generations before them lived a simple life. They were frugal, hardworking, and wasted nothing.

 second fridge in the McBride Market

 I believe a life of service is a life worth living.
 I pray anyone reading this finds the path the Lord has set before their feet, and to do whatever it is you are called to… and do it well.
 You’ll never regret creating a beautiful, balanced life with your family.
+Here is where you’ll find contentment.
 Bless you friend!

 Luke 12:24